Get all your news in one place.

 The House speaker, Mike Johnson, in the Capitol on 3 June.
 Photograph: Evelyn Hockstein/Reuters

-House Republicans on Tuesday will seek to pass a $70bn bill to fund the agencies leading Donald Trump’s crackdown on undocumented immigrants through the duration of his term, ending a months-long standoff with Democrats.
+House Republicans on Tuesday approved a $70bn bill funding through the duration of his term the agencies leading Donald Trump’s crackdown on undocumented immigrants, ending a months-long standoff with Democrats that at one point forced the Department of Homeland Security (DHS) to shutter.

-The Secure America Act, which passed the Senate last week, allocates $38bn to Immigration and Customs Enforcement (ICE), $26bn to Customs and Border Protection and $5bn more to the Department of Homeland Security (DHS).
+The Secure America Act passed in a 214-212 vote that was largely along party lines, with Kevin Kiley, an independent who aligns with the Republicans, joining all Democrats in voting no. The Senate approved the measure last week, which allocates $38bn to Immigration and Customs Enforcement (ICE), $26bn to Customs and Border Protection (CBP) and $5bn more to the Department of Homeland Security (DHS) through September 2029.
+The legislation now awaits Trump’s signature.

-The acting attorney general, Todd Blanche, told a House committee last week that the proposal was dead, but the president refused to rule out its creation in an interview broadcast on Sunday.
+The proposal nonetheless remains an issue for some congressional Republicans, even though the acting attorney general, Todd Blanche, told a House committee last week that the proposal was dead.
+In an interview broadcast on Sunday, the president again refused to rule out its creation.

-The legislation was also delayed by uproar over an attempt to include $1bn for security improvements related to the ballroom Trump is building at the White House.
-Senate Republicans eventually agreed to remove those funds, after the chamber’s parliamentarian ruled it could not be included if the measure was to pass using the budget reconciliation procedure to circumvent the Democratic filibuster.
+The spending legislation was also delayed by uproar over an attempt to include $1bn for security improvements related to the ballroom Trump is building at the White House.
+Senate Republicans eventually agreed to remove those funds, after the chamber’s parliamentarian ruled the measure could not be included if the bill was to pass using the budget reconciliation procedure to circumvent the Democratic filibuster.

 Sign up to read this article